 The Synod meeting can be intimidating for a first timer.
 The Moderator chairs the meeting and wants to hear from a diversity of members.
 Your voice is as important as any other voice.
 In seeking to discern God’s spirit, the smallest voice can effect change.
 Additional time at the microphone may be given to members for whom English is their second language.
 Make sure you read the Manual for Meetings and you will understand how you can engage effectively in the meeting.

-The Synod App will be released soon and this will contain all the information needed prior to the event like proposals and reports.
+The Synod Online Portal will be released soon and this will contain all the information needed prior to the event like proposals and reports.
 For Synod 2021 we are not providing papers, so be sure to have your device set-up (iPhone, iPad or Laptop) to access all the reports, nomination forms and other materials.

 The Synod uses meeting procedures which are set out in the Uniting Church’s Manual for Meetings (MfM).
 Consensus procedures are its preferred and primary method for decision-making.
 A presentation in the first business session of the meeting explains the Synod’s business processes.
 Former Assembly General Secretary, Rev Terence Corkin, in the introduction to the 2009 revised version of the MfM, states that it provides the official standing orders and rules of debate for the Church.